Go back

 Our Team:

 The Asiana Treks and Tours team is professional, reliable, and responsible.
 They are well-trained, friendly, radiant, and fluent in English.
 You can feel comfortable sharing anything with them.
 They are experts in local culture, history, vegetation, food, accommodation, weather conditions, and first aid medication.
-They are also environmentally conscious and respect the rights of animals.
+They are also environmentally conscious and respect animal rights.

 However, please do not provoke them for personal gain during the trip.
 While you can enjoy your holiday with them, we kindly request that you do not try to change their customs, beliefs, religion, culture, or traditions.

-We and our staff are committed to making your adventure trip unforgettable memories of a lifetime journey in Nepal.
+Our staff and we are committed to making your adventure trip unforgettable memories of a lifetime journey in Nepal.

 Guide and Porter Arrangement for Everest Panorama Trekking: